MarcoB46/docker_swarm_k8s_showcase/readme.md

 ## k8s
-The files located inside the **/kompose** folder manages all the properties to deploy the application to a k8s cluster.<br>Those files are generated from the docker-stack.yml file using the [Kompose](https://kompose.io/) utility using the following command:<br>
+The files located inside the **/kompose** folder were generated from the docker-stack.yml file using the [Kompose](https://kompose.io/) utility using the following command:<br>
 ```console
 kompose convert -f docker-stack.yml -o kompose
 ```